galaxyproject/training-material/topics/proteomics/tutorials/biomarker_selection/tutorial.md

 >            - *"Enter keywords"*: `copy/paste`
 >                - *"Copy/paste keywords to find (keep or discard)"*: `NA`
 >    - *"Sort by column ?"*: `Yes`
+>      - *"Sort result files by"*: `c1`
 >
+> 3. Let's rename the 931 IDs dataset in "heart931" for simplification.
 >
+>    {% include snippets/rename_datasets.md %}
+>
 {: .hands_on}

-Let's rename the 931 IDs dataset in "heart931" for simplification.

-Pipeline will then continue based on those 931, from which we have to select biomarkers that are highly specific to the heart using additional expression data (still from HPA).
+The pipeline will then continue based on these 931 candidates, from which we have to select biomarkers that are highly specific to the heart using additional expression data (still from HPA).